JaivanGill/dissertation-code/README.md

 μᵢ = (npxGᵢ + xAᵢ) × (90 / minᵢ) × 38
 ```

 where `npxGᵢ` is non-penalty expected goals per 90 minutes, `xAᵢ` is expected assists per 90, and `minᵢ` is total minutes played.
-This projects per-90 attacking output to a full 38-match season.
+This projects per 90 attacking output to a full 38 match season.
 For goalkeepers, `μᵢ` is derived analogously from goals prevented per 90 (post-shot xG minus goals conceded, per 90, scaled to 38 matches).

 Sources: FotMob (2024–25 season data), FBref (supplementary per-90 statistics).